Over $1 Billion in Verdicts and Settlements

-Expedited Trials Allow New Jersey Accident Victims to Get Justice More Quickly
+Expedited Trials Allow NJ Accident Victims to Get Justice More Quickly

 When people think about courts and lawsuits, they often think of lengthy and expensive trials.
 These preconceived notions can be a barrier that keeps accident victims from seeking out justice.
 The truth is, the New Jersey judicial system has a procedure that allows many cases to get through the system quickly and cheaply.
 Expedited trials are a litigation tool that eliminates many of the costs of normal trials such as expert witnesses.
 A New Jersey expedited trial is usually over in a day or two, allowing you to move on with your life.